 - helps people to eat less

 - eases PMS symptoms

-As a 20-year former private piano teacher and a 15+ year stage 3 cancer survivor, I can personally attest to the many health benefits of music.
+As a 20-year former private piano teacher and a 15+ year stage 3 cancer survivor, I can personally attest to the many health benefits of music therapy.
 I have witnessed the calming ability of music as well as the ability of music to lift one’s spirit and emotional situation.
-Music can literally soothe our inter-most being as well as calm the constant chatter of the mind.
-And these benefits have no age barrier – from tiny babies to senior adults – music therapy can indeed be very beneficial.
+Music can literally soothe our innermost being as well as calm the constant chatter of the mind.
+And these benefits of music therapy have no age barrier – from tiny babies to senior adults – music therapy can indeed be very beneficial.